 Actuarial assumptions and methods are set by the Board of Trustees, based upon recommendations made by the plan's actuary.
-The assumptions used in this valuation were adopted by the Board based on the recommendations from GRS during the Experience Study following the July 1, 2009 actuarial valuation and differ from the assumptions used in the prior valuation.
-The changes in the assumptions were minor.
-These are detailed on page 7 of this report.
+The assumptions used in this valuation were adopted by the Board effective with the July 1, 2010 actuarial valuation based on recommendations from an Experience Study conducted by GRS in the spring of 2010.